Why Are We Killing So Many People in Hospitals?

 4. Not Enough Management Attention

-We will review all of these factors and what we can do about them in the following sections.
+We will review these factors and what we can do about them in the following sections.

 Medical practice keeps getting more complex.
 More complex technology.
 More drugs with more interactions.
 More pressure to work faster and be more efficient.
 The result?
 More chances to make errors with catastrophic consequences.
-At the same time, downsizing means less staff to catch errors.
+At the same time, cost-cutting and downsizing to save money (driven by insurance and government measures) means fewer staff to catch errors.

-Healthcare complexity calls for increased, proactive application of system reliability and human factors solutions to improve health¬care delivery.
+Healthcare complexity calls for increased, proactive application of system reliability and human factors solutions to improve healthcare delivery.
 Intelligent, resilient design can make complex systems reliable.
-Plus, staffing needs to be assessed to ensure adequate coverage to apply error-catching activities.
+Plus, staffing needs to be assessed to ensure adequate coverage for error-catching activities.

 After a decade of using RCA to analyze sentinel events, the lack of progress indicates a failure of healthcare root cause analysis.

 What’s wrong?
-A majority of healthcare facilities use inadequate RCA systems including fishbone diagrams, 5-Whys, and healthcare derived root cause checklists.
+Most healthcare facilities use inadequate RCA systems, including fishbone diagrams, 5-Whys, and healthcare-derived root cause checklists.
 These “simple” techniques are inadequate to analyze complex healthcare sentinel events.

-Not only are the RCA systems inadequate, the RCA training is also inadequate.
+Not only are the RCA systems inadequate, but the RCA training is also inadequate.
 People are assigned to investigate healthcare sentinel events with little or no training.
-They are lucky to attend a free one to eight hour session provided at a professional society meeting or sponsored by an insurance provider.
+They are lucky to attend a free session of a couple of hours at a professional society meeting or sponsored by an insurance provider.

-Furthermore, doctors who are independent contractors are naturally suspicious of investigators who seem to question their judgment and put their credentials at risk.
+Furthermore, doctors who are independent contractors in many hospitals are naturally suspicious of investigators who seem to question their judgment and put their credentials at risk.
 Is it any wonder that we haven’t made progress?

-Despite some of the factors that are difficult to address, picking an advanced root cause analysis system and getting people trained shouldn’t be hard.
-After all, there is TapRooT®!
+Despite some of these factors that are difficult to address, picking an advanced root cause analysis system and getting people trained shouldn’t be hard.
+After all, there is TapRooT® Root Cause Analysis!

 Inadequate root cause analysis is just the start.
 Typically, we see the weakest corrective actions applied to prevent repeat sentinel events.

 Those familiar with the terminology “hierarchy of controls” applied in industrial and process safety may know what I am pointing out.
 Healthcare corrective actions often include the application of new standards that depend on human reliability.
-When these fail, investigators recommend some of the “re” corrective actions, including: re-train, re-mind, and re-emphasize (discipline).
+When these fail, investigators recommend some of the “re” corrective actions.
+What is a re- corrective action?
+Read about them HERE:

-But these are the weakest possible corrective actions (see pages 127 -129 in your 2008 TapRooT® Book.)
+These are the weakest possible corrective actions.
 More effective corrective actions include another type of “re” corrective action.
 Removing the hazard or the target.
-Or, re-engineering the process to improve system reliability and decrease human error without adding additional tasks for people to cope with.
+Or re-engineering the process to improve system reliability and decrease human error without adding additional tasks for people to cope with.

-These types of corrective actions and more are the result of a TapRooT® investigation when investigators apply the suggestions in the Corrective Action Helper® and apply Safeguards Analysis as part of the development of their solutions.
+These types of corrective actions and more are the results of TapRooT® Investigations when investigators apply the suggestions in the Corrective Action Helper® Guide and apply Safeguards Analysis to develop their solutions.

 One might say that the cause of all the previous problems is inadequate management attention to performance improvement at healthcare facilities.
 Part of this inattention can probably be attributed to the fact that most healthcare administrators aren’t trained in advanced performance improvement techniques.
-Even the few who have had Six Sigma training don’t know about advanced root cause analysis and, therefore, don’t know about the action they could take to make performance improvement happen.
+Even the few with Six Sigma training don’t know about advanced root cause analysis.
+Therefore, they don’t know what action they could take to make performance improvement happen.

-1. Bring the message to management.
+1. Bring the message to YOUR management.
 Get them involved.
-They should feel that EVERY sentinel event at their facility is a personal failure to address the causes!
+They should feel that EVERY sentinel event at their facility is their personal failure to address the causes!

-2. Adopt an advanced root cause analysis system – TapRooT® – including the latest root cause analysis software and database to help you learn from small incidents to prevent major sentinel events.
+2. Adopt an advanced root cause analysis system – TapRooT® RCA – including the latest root cause analysis software to help your investigators learn from small incidents to prevent major sentinel events.

-3. Get the training that your facility needs in root cause analysis.
+3. Get the root cause analysis training that your facility needs.
 This includes training for hospital administrators, staff, and your performance improvement experts.

-Start with a customized 2-Day TapRooT® Course for senior management.
+Start with a customized TapRooT® Course for senior executives.
 Follow that with a 2-Day TapRooT® Course for those who are frequently involved in sentinel event investigations and a 5-Day TapRooT® Course for those who facilitate sentinel event investigations.

-4. Once you complete steps 1-3, you are ready to start continuous improvement efforts.
-Start by attending the TapRooT® Summit healthcare track to find out what other leaders in the field of healthcare are doing to continue improvement efforts.
+4. Once you complete steps 1-3, you can start your continuous improvement efforts.
+Get continuous improvement rolling by attending the TapRooT® Summit to find out what other leaders in the field of healthcare (and other industries) are doing to continuously improve.

 Don’t wait.
-People are dying waiting for improvement to occur.
-Start today!
+People are DYING waiting for improvement to occur.
+Start improving patient safety performance today!